akeneo/pim-helpcenter/content/md/first-steps/manage-multidimensional-data-in-a-table.md

 - You can create up to **200000 options** within a Select column.
 - You can have up to **100 rows** per table attribute in a product sheet.
 - You can create up to **50 table attributes** in your PIM.
-- You can have up to **8000 product values** in a product sheet (including the whole product values + the table attributes content)
+- You can have up to **8000 filled cells** in a product sheet (including all table attributes)

 ## History tab
-As for the other attribute types, you retrieve the `History` tab.
+Just like the other attribute types, there is an `History` tab.
 In this tab, we track the activity on your attribute such as:
 - any change in the attribute `properties` tab
 - any change in the `table structure` tab, except if you update the option's labels (within a `select` column).